 The church and the small restaurant on top of the mountain are immensely popular destinations for hikers, runners, cyclists and pilgrims.
 Numerous trails criss-cross the densely forested slopes.

 The summit offers marvellous views of the Kamnik-Savinja Alps and the Karavanke mountain chain to the north, and you can also see Mount Triglav (Slovenia's highest peak) in the distance to the west.

-Start is in the village of Spodnja Besnica at the northern foot of Mount Jošt, about five kilometres from Kranj.
+The start area is in the village of Spodnja Besnica at the northern foot of Mount Jošt, about five kilometres from Kranj.

-After the race, participants get free lunch to refuel for the walk back down in the afternoon.
+After the race, participants get a free lunch to refuel for the walk back down in the afternoon.